 9. Black Beans

-Black beans are a valuable addition to vegan diets, offering a good source of lysine.
-Including black beans in meals provides plant-based eaters with an additional and versatile source of lysine, promoting overall nutritional adequacy within a vegan lifestyle.
-Black beans can be incorporated into a variety of delicious vegan dishes, such as salads, soups, and burritos, adding both flavor and a lysine boost.
+Black beans are a tasty addition to vegan diets and provide a good source of lysine.
+Black beans can be incorporated into a wide variety of dishes such as salads, soups, and burritos.

 Black Beans Lysine Content